"I often think in music. I live my daydreams in music." - Albert Einstein

 I live my life in music and often think of nature in music.

 Juliya Belyanevich is a professional violinist and since 2017 has entirely dedicated herself to chamber music.For a few years of living in Holland she met her musicians who eventually became her friends, her colleagues.
 Shortly after in 2018 she founded INGUZ-Quartet.
-Today INGUZ-Quartet performs concerts, makes recordings of their works and participates in chamber music concourses.
+Today INGUZ-Quartet performs concerts, records their works and participates in chamber music concourses.

 In 1996 Juliya graduated from The State Conservatory named after P.Tchaikovsky (today Kiev Music Academy named after P.Tchaikovsky) under professor Bogodar Cotorowich, winning several international competitions in nominations of young virtuoso.